-- Yogeshwari Temple, Ambajogai: The Yogeshwari Temple is dedicated to Goddess Yogeshwari who was married to Parli Vaidhyanath.
+- Yogeshwari Temple, Ambajogai: The Yogeshwari Temple is dedicated to Goddess Yogeshwari who was married to Parli Vaijnath.
 Puranas say that by the time the wedding party arrived at Parli, the auspicious time had passed and the entire party turned into stone.
 The Yogeshwari temple is 25 km from Ambajogai.

 - Aundha Nagnath Jyotirlinga Temple: The Aundha Nagnath Temple in the village of Aundha Nagnath in Maharashtra is the first of the Jyotirlingas.
 The temple is located 118 km from Parli Vaidhyanath temple.
 It’s believed that Yudhishtra, the eldest of the Pandava brothers built the Temple during their exile.

 - Grisheshwar Jyotirlinga Temple: Temple is located in Verul, Beed District, Maharashtra.
 This temple is the last of the Jyotirlingas and for devotees who undertake the Jyotirlingas pilgrimage, a visit to this temple completes their journey.
-Grishneshwar temple is 246 km from Parli Vaidhyanath Temple.
+Grishneshwar temple is 246 km from Parli Vaijnath Temple.

 - Trimbakeshwar Jyotirlinga Temple: The Trimbakeshwar Temple is in the town of Trimbak, Nashik District, Maharashtra.
-The temple is 397 km from Parli Vaidhyanath Temple.
+The temple is 397 km from Parli Vaijnath Temple.
 The Linga has three faces symbolising Lord Shiva, Lord Vishnu and Lord Brahma.